 There are basically three ways this is accomplished on Nitro powered RC helis.

-The most popular way is by the use of a starting shaft that runs down to the engine and out through the top of the helicopter.
+As pictured above, the most popular way is by the use of a starting shaft that runs down to the engine and out through the top of the helicopter.
 There will be a small cone or hex head on the end of this shaft that provides a mechanical connection with the electric starter motor.
 The starter motor will spin the starter shaft by means of friction with the cone or mechanical engagement with the hex head.

 This starting system is the most convenient method of starting but it has a couple of draw backs.